On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

 \subsection{Performance metrics}

+In view of our discussion in Section \ref{subsec: constraints form data}, we propose the following two-step procedure for validation of our approach.
+In the first step, we construct the initial ambiguity set $\mathcal{Q}$ and solve the MIP reformulation (\ref{MIP reformulation}) to obtain an optimal user's decision for every possible vector of attacker's responses.
+In the second step (which is referred to as a \textit{constraint verification~procedure}), we attempt to identify an actual sequence of attacker's responses by verifying the auxiliary distributional constraints~(\ref{eq: list of additional constraints}) dynamically at the respective nodes of the user's path.

+The quality of dynamic decisions in the first step is estimated using a relative gap of the form:

-Following Example \ref{ex: comparison} we observe that the optimal objective function value of the multi-stage problem (\ref{multi-stage DRSPP}), $z^*_{dynamic}$, is bounded from below by the optimal objective function value of the max-min problem, i.e.,
+where $z_{lower}$ provides some lower bound on the optimal objective function value of the multi-stage problem (\ref{multi-stage DRSPP}).
+Following Example \ref{ex: comparison}, we select $z_{lower}$ as an optimal objective function value of related the max-min problem, i.e.,

-For this reason, it is rather natural to assess the quality of dynamic decisions by using the relative gap of the form:

-where we recall that $z^*_{static}$ is an optimal objective function value of the one-stage problem (\ref{one-stage DRSPP}).
-In addition, using the proof of Theorem \ref{theorem 1} it is easy to show that the max-min problem in the right hand side of (\ref{max-min problem}) admits a \textit{linear programming} reformulation.
-The following result holds.
+Using the proof of Theorem \ref{theorem 1} it is quite easy to show that the max-min problem in (\ref{max-min problem}) admits a linear programming reformulation (the details are omitted for~brevity).